Is New Zealand vs South Africa on TV? Kick-off time, channel and how to watch

 Is New Zealand vs South Africa on TV?
-Kick-off time, channel and how to watch Rugby Championship
+Kick-off time, channel and how to watch Women’s World Cup quarter-final

 Here’s everything you need to know.